mfurnival-star/scene-designer/SCENE_DESIGNER_MANIFESTO.md

 - All code delivery is by complete file, never snippets.
 - Any time a module is added, removed, or renamed, update `src/modules.index.md`.
 - All exports and API changes must be reflected in module-level JSDoc comments.
+- **All imports must be checked for correspondence to actual exports.
+If needed, update the imports or add the appropriate exports.**

 ---